St Kilda Football Club: Team of the century

 At a special function in 2003, the St Kilda Football Club Team of the Century was announced.
-Darrel Baldock, who captained the 1966 grand final team, was named as captain and Allan Jeans, the only premiership-winning coach of the club, was named as coach.
+Darrel Baldock, who captained St Kilda's first and only premiership team—the 1966 grand final team—was named as captain; and Allan Jeans, the only premiership-winning coach of the club, was named as coach.
 Ian Stewart was also named a member of the AFL Team of the Century.

 Hall of fame

 St Kilda Football Club's Hall of Fame was established in 2003.
 Club identities, past or present, are selected and inducted into the hall of fame by a committee.
 The club has inducted 48 members into its hall of fame since its inception.